maxbannach/Jdrasil/README.md

 make glucose
 make pblib
 ```
-Now you can do the "usual Maven stuff" in the folder containing `pom.xml`.
+Now you can do the "usual Maven stuff" in the folder containing `pom.xml`. test